zapabob/ROCm/README.md

 * AMD Carrizo based APUs have limited support due to OEM & ODM's choices when it comes to some key configuration parameters.
 In particular, we have observed that Carrizo laptops, AIOs, and desktop systems showed inconsistencies in exposing and enabling the System BIOS parameters required by the ROCm stack.
 Before purchasing a Carrizo system for ROCm, please verify that the BIOS provides an option for enabling IOMMUv2 and that the system BIOS properly exposes the correct CRAT table - please inquire with the OEM about the latter.
  * AMD Merlin/Falcon Embedded System is not currently supported by the public repo.
  * AMD Raven Ridge APU are currently not supported

+### New features and enhancements in ROCm 1.9.0

+#### Preview for Vega 7nm
+* Enables developer preview support for Vega 7nm

+#### System Management Interface
+* Adds support for the ROCm SMI (System Management Interface) library, which provides monitoring and management capabilities for AMD GPUs.

+#### Improvements to HIP/HCC
+* Support for gfx906
+* Added deprecation warning for C++AMP.
+This will be the last version of HCC supporting C++AMP.
+* Improved optimization for global address space pointers passing into a GPU kernel
+* Fixed several race conditions in the HCC runtime
+* Performance tuning to the unpinned copy engine
+* Several codegen enhancement fixes in the compiler backend

+#### Preview for rocprof Profiling Tool
+Developer preview (alpha) of profiling tool 'rpl_run.sh', cmd-line front-end for rocProfiler, enables:
+* Cmd-line tool for dumping public per kernel perf-counters/metrics and kernel timestamps
+* Input file with counters list and kernels selecting parameters
+* Multiple counters groups and app runs supported
+* Output results in CSV format
+The tool location is: /opt/rocm/rocprofiler/bin/rpl_run.sh

+#### Preview for rocr Debug Agent rocr_debug_agent
+The ROCr Debug Agent is a library that can be loaded by ROCm Platform Runtime to provide the following functionality:
+* Print the state for wavefronts that report memory violation or upon executing a "s_trap 2" instruction.
+* Allows SIGINT (`ctrl c`) or SIGTERM (`kill -15`) to print wavefront state of aborted GPU dispatches.
+* It is enabled on Vega10 GPUs on ROCm1.9.
+The ROCm1.9 release will install the ROCr Debug Agent library at /opt/rocm/lib/librocr_debug_agent64.so

+#### New distribution support

+* Binary package support for Ubuntu 18.04

+#### ROCm 1.9 is ABI compatible with KFD in upstream Linux kernels.
+Upstream Linux kernels support the following GPUs in these releases:
+4.17: Fiji, Polaris 10, Polaris 11
+4.18: Fiji, Polaris 10, Polaris 11, Vega10

+Some ROCm features are not available in the upstream KFD:
+* More system memory available to ROCm applications
+* Interoperability between graphics and compute
+* RDMA
+* IPC

+To try ROCm with an upstream kernel, install ROCm as normal, but do not install the rock-dkms package.
+Also add a udev rule to control /dev/kfd permissions:

+    echo 'SUBSYSTEM=="kfd", KERNEL=="kfd", TAG+="uaccess", GROUP="video"' | sudo tee /etc/udev/rules.d/70-kfd.rules

 ### New features to ROCm 1.8.3